nishantb06/smolLM/README.md

 # [SmolLM](https://huggingface.co/HuggingFaceTB/SmolLM2-135M)

 Reverse Engineering SmolLM 135M

 Writing the model from scratch, by analysing its config and code.

 Training it on the CosmoCorpus datasetf from scratch

+# Result :

+##**Got an exact parameter count match!!**
+Original model : 134515008
+My model : 135104832
+The difference is due to the Rotary Positional Embeddings (which dont have any trainable parameters) As compared to my model which has 1024 \* 576 extra trainable parameters.
+Could not implement the Rotary Embeddings in my model as I am not able to figure out the forward pass for it and how it differs during inference.

 ## Deductions from the model info above